 Our Academy, reflecting that same ethos, has a Student Handbook that also guides the daily living out of the student life at Subiaco.
 In turn, the student body adopted an Honor Code that each student is expected to follow and strive to uphold.
 Just like at any College or University in the United States, it is also the elected "Honor Court" that must oversee any violations.
 At Subiaco and reflecting our monastic heritage, though, fellow brothers on our Honor Court undertake this responsibility especially out of love and a desire to better their brother.

-The Honor Court is composed of students who have been peer-elected to uphold the student body Subi-Man Honor Code (Sustainability, Understanding, Brotherhood, Integrity, Moderation, Accountability and Nobility).
+The Honor Court is composed of students who have been peer-elected to uphold the student body Subi-Man Honor Code (Stability, Understanding, Brotherhood, Integrity, Moderation, Accountability and Nobility).
 The Honor Court is comprised of one student from the freshman, sophomore and junior classes with two representatives from the senior class, one of which acts as the Chief Justice.
 A student who is found to be in violation of the code is referred to the Honor Court and a hearing conducted to decide if the student in question is found to have dishonored himself or the community.
 The Honor Court is obliged to bring their findings to the Dean of Men with the court’s recommended course of action.
 A copy of the court’s proceedings is kept on file as a reference for future cases.
 A member of the faculty is appointed by the Headmaster to serve as advisor.

 The student body has adopted and expects each student to strive to uphold the following Honor Code: